DaRealPunjabi/Getting-Started-With-DevOps---Git/01 - Get Started with Git on Mac/02 - Pushing the first commit to GitHub.md

 > 1 file changed, 1 insertion(+) <br />
 > create mode 100644 README.md <br />

 A commit records the snapshot of the staging area.
-These points “safe” versions of a project that can reverted if required.
+These points are "safe" versions of a project, providing the ability to revert all files to the commit point.

 8. Show commit logs
 ```